jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/introduction.rst

 configuration file are generated from the ``.cal`` file provided by ISI.
-Unfortunately, these values don't take into account the differences between the original ISI controllers and the dVRK controllers so it is required to calibrate each set of arm/controller.
+Unfortunately, these values don't take into account the differences between the original ISI controllers and the dVRK controllers, so it is required to calibrate each set of arm/controller.

 There are a number of different calibration steps to perform, different for each type of arm.
 The relevant calibrations for each arm